moliver28/research-handbook/content/handbook/security/product-security/product-security-engineering/product-security-local-setup.md

 title: "Product Security Engineer Local Setup recommendations"
 ---

-Product security engineers sometime contribute code to the product.
+Product security engineers often contribute code to the product.
 The following list of tools will come handy in doing so.

 ## GitLab Development Kit (GDK) Installation